McFredward/twd_bhaptics/README.md

 * [tact-python](https://github.com/bhaptics/tact-python)
 * [pyinstaller](https://github.com/pyinstaller/pyinstaller)

 If you have any suggestions, feel free to open an Issue.
+Or contact me (McFredward) in the bHaptics Discord.